 Lovell's Province of Ontario Directory for 1871 describes Bronte as "A rising and picturesque village in the township of Trafalgar, county of Halton.
 It is on the shore of Lake Ontario, at the mouth of Twelve Mile Creek.
 A gravel road connects Bronte and Milton.
 Here is a fine harbour capable of receiving vessels of 370 tons.
 No country probably possesses greater commercial facilities.
 Bronte is a station of the Great Western railway.
 Distant from Milton, the county town, 12 miles, fare 50c; from Toronto 26 miles.
 Mail daily.
 Population about 550".

-According to Mike Ingledew's research and the 1871 Ontario census, he was a fisherman on Lake Ontario near Bronte ("Ingledew Point").
+According to the 1871 Ontario census, he was a fisherman on Lake Ontario near Bronte ("Ingledew Point").

 Note: The 1871 Ontario census lists Thomas and Sarah Joyce as Susan and William Din's next-door neighbours.